-- Do not touch live electric parts. - Do not touch weld output terminals when unit is energized. - Do not touch torch and earth clamp at the same time. - .
-Turn machine on with switch (F) fig.2 - Regulate current based on work to be carried out, then press torch push-button to allow flow of gas. - Start the arc, by contact, with a determined rapid movement. - Once welding is finished, remember to turn machine off and to close the gas cylinder valve.
+- · Do not touch live electric parts. - Do not touch weld output terminals when unit is energized. - Do not touch torch and earth clamp at the same time. - Turn machine on with switch (8) fig.2 - Regulate current based on work to be carried out, then press torch push-button to allow flow of gas and to have voltage on torch. - Start the arc , by contact, with a determined rapid movement.